 Store pen bottles of liqueur in a cool, dark place.
 They’re best drunk within 6 to 12 months.
 They won’t go bad, but your coffee liqueur may lose potency over time, just like those dried herbs in your spice cabinet.

 Love cocktails and want to explore more?
 Read all about classic cocktails and bartender basics or join this year’s 52 weeks of cocktails challenge!

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.

 - 1 ounce strong espresso slightly cooled to avoid burns

 - 1 ounce Tanqueray or other dry gin

 - 1 ounce Kahlua or other coffee liqueur

-- Make the espresso using instant espresso powder or brewed per your espresso maker (see note).
-Let cool.
+- Make the espresso with instant coffee or brew a strong cup per your espresso maker.
+Let it cool slightly.